 - a.
-Customary accessory buildings and uses. - b.
+Customary accessory buildings and uses.

+- b.
 Signs according to Section XIV.

-4. SPECIAL EXCEPTIONS IN THE TOWN CENTER: As granted by the Board of Adjustment.
+- 4. SPECIAL EXCEPTIONS IN THE TOWN CENTER: As granted by the Board of Adjustment.

 - a.
-Cemeteries. - Churches and other buildings for the purpose of religious worship providing they are located adjacent to an arterial street. - c.
-Institutions for higher education providing they are located adjacent to an arterial street. - d.
-Nursery Schools. - e.
-Police and fire stations provided they are located adjacent to an arterial street. - f.
-Public and parochial schools provided they are located adjacent to an arterial street. - g.
-Post offices if adjacent to an arterial street. - h.
-Publicly owned and/or operated parks, playgrounds, golf courses, community recreational centers, including public swimming pools, libraries, and tennis courts. - i.
-Recreational uses, privately owned as follows: - (i) Golf courses, - (ii) Country Clubs, - (iii) Semi-public swimming pools, - (iv) Tennis courts/clubs,
+Cemeteries.

+- b.
+Churches and other buildings for the purpose of religious worship providing they are located adjacent to an arterial street.

+- c.
+Institutions for higher education providing they are located adjacent to an arterial street.

+- d.
+Nursery Schools.

+- e.
+Police and fire stations provided they are located adjacent to an arterial street.

+- f.
+Public and parochial schools provided they are located adjacent to an arterial street.

+- g.
+Post offices if adjacent to an arterial street.

+- Publicly owned and/or operated parks, playgrounds, golf courses, community recreational centers, including public swimming pools, libraries, and tennis courts.

+- i.
+Recreational uses, privately owned as follows:

+- (i) Golf courses,

+- (ii) Country Clubs,

+- (iii) Semi-public swimming pools,

+- (iv) Tennis courts/clubs,

-- (v) Fishing lakes, - (vi) Sporting Clubs. - j.
+- (v) Fishing lakes,

+- (vi) Sporting Clubs. - j.
 Municipal buildings and public or private facilities for Town services. - k.
-Home based businesses according to Section XXII.
+Home based businesses according to Section XXII. - 1.
+Accessory dwelling units according to Section IX.K.